 WHAT'S A HOLGA?

-To take a picture one has very few things to do... translation there are few choices.
+To take a picture one has very few things to do... translation: there are few choices.
 There is only one shutter speed, allegedly 1/100 of a second.
 The aperture (only two) is determined by whether it is sunny or shady.
 And to focus, one must decide if a representation of one person, family of three, a gathering of nine persons (some refer to them as bowling pins) or a mountain best represents the image that he/she is about to shoot.
 Then, you dial the focus ring to the corresponding icon.
-If you get the focus correct, the image will look great.
-If you don't, the image will look great.
+If you get all the settings correct, the image will look great.
+If you don't, the image may still look great.
 A camera for all occasions... and fun.

-The Holga mantra seems to be, Don't take your Holga too seriously.
-And that is just what kids tend to do... with some amazing, creative results.
+The Holga mantra seems to be: Don't take your Holga too seriously.
+And that is just what kids... and professionals tend to do with some amazing, creative results.